 Parents and carers must inform us if they think or know there is a problem for their own child or for another child.
-They can do this by calling the office and asking to speak to Mrs Edwards, Mrs Phillips or the Class Teacher.
+They can do this by calling the office and asking to speak to the class teacher or a member of the Senior Leadership Team.